 The Relation Between Postpartum Depression and Substance Abuse

 Postpartum depression may be overwhelming, but is it enough for a woman to turn to substance abuse as a remedy?
 The short answer is yes.
-Many people turn to substance abuse as a means of self-medicating to cope with troubling things going on in their lives.
+Many people turn to substance abuse to cope with troubling things going on in their lives.
 New mothers that drink or do drugs after giving birth often begin abusing for similar reasons: as an attempt to deal with external stressors.

 Addictive substances have been proven to stimulate the pleasure center of the brain.
 So, using these substances can become a self-medication method for postpartum mothers to “treat” their negative mood, feelings, and stress.